Science Events

 Summit

-There's something special about live events.
+What's the Summit all about?
+Well, we all know there's something special about participating in live events.
 There's the way our energy builds off each other in a give-and-take.
 The way we do things in unison with people we never met before.
 The way we both forget ourselves and find our people.
 The way normal rules are suspended and traditions are made.

 Is the Summit a good match for me?

-The Summit is for anyone with a serious interest in public science events, but that interest may be from different perspectives.
+The Summit is for anyone with a serious interest in public science events, and that interest comes from many different perspectives.
 The Summit is a good match for you if:

 • You want to share creative inspiration for organizing live events at the intersection of community, art, and science/STEM.

-• You'd like to meet people that are also experiencing the joys and frustrations of organizing live events that connect people and science in some way (including in the context of their home institutions/organizations).
+• You'd like to meet people that are also experiencing the joys and frustrations of organizing live events that connect people and science in some way.

-• You want to discuss how to use events as the levers that advance your strategic vision for change and transformation.
+• You want to discuss how to use events as the levers that advance your strategic vision for change.

 First-timers are delighted to find that this community of practice exists, and to find that others also care about the things that fire them up most.
 The majority of people attending once return again at some point, and those regulars are effusive about how the meeting re-orients and re-energizes them.